Mingo

-The Mingo people are an Iroquoian group of Native Americans, primarily Seneca and Cayuga, who migrated west from New York to the Ohio Country in the mid-18th century, and their descendants.
-Some Susquehannock survivors also joined them, and assimilated.
+The Mingo are a grouping of Haudenosaunee, primarily Seneca and Cayuga, who migrated west from New York to the Ohio Country in the mid-18th century, and their descendants.
+Some Susquehannock people were also included.
 Anglo-Americans called these migrants mingos, a corruption of mingwe, an Eastern Algonquian name for Iroquoian-language groups in general.
 The Mingo have also been called "Ohio Iroquois" and "Ohio Seneca".

 Most were forced to move from Ohio to Indian Territory in the early 1830s under the federal Indian Removal program.
 At the turn of the 20th century, they lost control of communal lands when property was allocated to individual households in a government assimilation effort related to the Dawes Act (1887) and extinguishing Indian claims to prepare for the admission of Oklahoma as a state (1907).

 In the 1930s, Mingo descendants reorganized as a tribe with self-government.
 They were recognized by the federal government in 1937 as the Seneca–Cayuga Tribe of Oklahoma.

+Etymology

+The name Mingo derives from the Delaware (Lenape) word, mingwe or Minque, as adapted from their Lenape language, meaning "sneaky" or "stealthy".
+The terms Minqua or Minquaa were used interchangeably to refer to the five nations of the Haudenosaunee League, to the Susquehannock and to Iroquoian-speaking peoples in general.
+"Mingo" has been described as an ethnic slur by Phyllis E. Wms.
+Bardeau and criticized as inaccurately dividing the Haudenosaunee of the Ohio Country from the rest of the League.

+Their endonym may have been the Seneca language term Gá:hgwa’gé:onö’, resulting in the uncommon alternative English name Gahgwa.
+However the term may instead refer to the Erie, Wenro, Meskwaki or Neutral Confederacy.